 The Units can certainly make a case for being the first sperm into what has since become a very fertile egg, forming in San Francisco in 1979 and becoming pioneers of “synthpunk,” or “dark wave,” or “minimal wave,” or whatever term catches your fancy.
 In concept they were predated by LA’s The Screamers (more on them some other time), and the two bands would cross paths regularly, with Screamers’ mastermind Tomata du Plenty even coming of artistic age with the help of legendary San Francisco drag art troupe the Cockettes.
-Both bands were heavily influenced by synth-toting punks Suicide and Devo, but the Units immediately accomplished something The Screamers never managed to do by recording a single and unleashing it for wide consumption.
+Both bands shared thematic DNA with synth-toting punks Suicide and Devo, but the Units immediately accomplished something The Screamers never managed to do by recording a single and unleashing it for wide consumption.

 Or maybe the Units’ closest sibling was a little nearer to home.
 Throughout the Units’ lost masterpiece Digital Stimulation (double entendre is another Units trademark), Ryser shares vocal duties with bass synth player Rachel Webber, making the two a synth scene Exene Cervenka and John Doe, particularly when they sing in tandem on tracks like “Warm Moving Bodies.”
 Boosted by Brad Saunders’ exotic drumming, “Warm Moving Bodies” is uncharacteristically lively for a synth based song, more passionate than cold, occupying a jubilant opposite spectrum end from the nihilism of the Screamers and Joy Division.
 Saunders once told a reporter that “The Units have more of a party, folksy attitude…it’s music for the whole person, not just for the brain” and you can feel that in the band’s embrace of dense sound, from the dual layering of the male-female vocals and the drums.
 X pulled from the past to make their brand of punk more communal, assimilating country and folk sounds in their new raw groove, but the Units went deeper, navigating strands of musical DNA the western world forgot while simultaneously predicting where it would head.